trelau/AFEM/.github/ISSUE_TEMPLATE.md

 # Reproducible example code

 (The code should be minimal, have no external dependencies, isolate the function(s) that cause breakage.
-Submit matched and complete snippets that can be easily compiled and run to diagnose the issue.)
+Submit matched and complete snippets that can be easily compiled and run to diagnose the issue.
+If a Boolean operation is failing, use the `BopAlgo.debug()` method in the `afem.topology.bop` module.)